 Orzo is a popular small rice-shaped pasta used in many Mediterranean dishes.
-However, many wonder if this pasta has any nutritional benefits.
+Let’s take a look at its nutritional value.

 Whether added into soups, made into pasta salad, or eaten like rice, orzo is a well-loved noodle.
 So naturally, you may wonder if it has any health benefits and if they outweigh the downsides.

 Is there a way to add orzo to your healthy diet?
-Read on for more information about orzo!
+Read on for more nutritional information about orzo.

 What Is Orzo Pasta?